Delray Beach: Walkable town with award-winning beach is a great weekend getaway

 Today, it is a cultural complex, home to the Cornell Museum of Art and American Culture and the Crest Theatre.
 The former high school auditorium was transformed into an impressive 323-seat theater.

 Two of the most popular attractions in Delray Beach are west of I-95.
-They will appeal to families and lovers of nature and all are outstanding.
+They will appeal to families and lovers of nature.

-The Morikami Museum and Japanese Gardens are actually another way Delray Beach preserved its history.
+While seemingly out of place in Florida, the Morikami Museum and Japanese Gardens is actually another way Delray Beach has preserved its history.
 The site was donated to the public by George Morikami, one of the Japanese settlers who carved a pineapple farming colony out of the pine forests of west Delray starting in 1904.

 There are two museums on the grounds: The original building is a model of a Japanese villa; the newer and larger building has extensive exhibition space, an excellent gift shop of Japanese merchandise and a well-regarded Japanese restaurant.